December 16, 2016, updated July 26, 2018

 My protest website presents my new 2016 open letter to Sycuan Tribal Chairman Cody Martinez, his fellow council members, and the Kumeyaay families that comprise the Sycuan Kumeyaay Indians located in the County of San Diego in Southern California.

-It brings my complaint up to date into 2017 with the Sycuan Tribal Government and the Sycuan Casino and Resort and leaves us with the most important question begging to be asked:
+My protest website brings my complaint up to date, August 2018, with the Sycuan Tribal Government and the Sycuan Casino and Resort and leaves us with the most important conclusion question begging to be asked:

 - Is Sycuan an organization of thieves operating under the colors of Tribal Sovereignty and Unfair Advantage?